kosamad/SomScience/README.md

  ADD IN IMAGE OF HOME SCREEN ON MULTIPLE DEVICES!!!!!!!!!!!!!!

 The contact page gives the user the ability to submit a question to the museum.
 The form takes key details, first name, last name, email, with a subject box to direct the question to the right area of enquiry.

 The image on this page links back the logo and represents the lightbulb "idea" and asking a question.

+### Future roll outs

+In the future i'd like to:

+1. Add separate pages for the cafe and shop which give more details for these areas.
+2. Give users the oppertunity to book tickets and the lab experience online before visiting.
+3. Give users the option to become members online.
+4. Add a virtual tour of the museum's main exhibtion space on the "inside page"

+### Accessibility